Entro01/ImageSearch/README.md

 ## Overview

-Now you have set up your OpenSearch endpoint This repository contains a FastAPI application that you can deploy on AWS Elastic Beanstalk.
+Now that you have set up your OpenSearch endpoint, you can deploy the API as a FastAPI application on AWS Elastic Beanstalk.
 Following are the instructions for setting up the project locally, running the application, and deploying it to AWS Elastic Beanstalk.

 ## Prerequisites